wavefrontHQ/docs/pages/doc/logging_faq.md

 ## How Do I Know If the Proxy Receives Data?

-You don't see your data on the Log Browser.
-You don't know if there's a problem with the log shipper (e.g. Fluentd) or with the Wavefront proxy not sending the data to the Wavefront service?
+If you don't see your data on the Log Browser, you might not know if there's a problem with the log shipper or with the Wavefront proxy.

 To confirm that the Wavefront proxy is sending data, follow these steps:

 1. Run the following curl command to send a log to the proxy as a JSON payload: